peteroupc/peteroupc.github.io/random.md

 In general, to generate a seed allowed by a noncryptographic PRNG, an application ought to use a cryptographic RNG or a method described in the [**previous section**](#Seed_Generation).

-It is not recommended to seed PRNGs with timestamps, since they can carry the risk of generating the same "random" number sequence accidentally.[^15]
+It is not recommended to seed PRNGs with time stamps, since they can carry the risk of generating the same "random" number sequence accidentally.[^15]

 <a id=Seeding_Multiple_Processes></a>